AmandaEMK/project-two/README.md

     - Created my wireframes using Balsamiq

 - [Layoutit](https://www.layoutit.com/)
-     - Used this bootstrap grid generator for the basic layout to save myself some time
+     - Used this bootstrap grid generator to create the basic layout

 ## Testing

-CSS and HTML comes back error free when run through [W3C Markup Validation Service](https://validator.w3.org/)
+- CSS and HTML comes back error free when run through [W3C Markup Validation Service](https://validator.w3.org/)

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+Since the project is pretty straight forward and there isn't much to test in Jasmine anyway, I opted against it and went with manual testing.

+- "As a user, I want to see the latest stats for various countries around the world"

+1. World map:
+    1. Zoom in on the map and hover a country
+    2. Make sure data appears in the pop-up
+    3. Click a country and ensure that the chart displaying the right data appears next to it

+- "As a user, I want to find the latest news on COVID-19 in the UK while avoiding fake news"

-1. Contact form:
+1. News section:
-    1. Go to the "Contact Us" page
+    1. Go to the News section by clicking the "News" link in navigation bar
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+    2. Click on all the links (article photo, title and news outlets link) and make sure they work and take you to the right place
+    3. (Since the API I chose uses AI technology to spot fake news, I'd say one is safe from them on here)

+The project has been tested on, and is optimised for, the latst version of Chrome for Mac OS (as of 6 April 2020).
+It has also been tested on iPhone X and iPad Pro.

 ## Deployment

-This project is hosted on GitHub pages and deployed from the master branch.
+The project has been backed up using Git.
+It is deployed on GitHub Pages directly from the master branch.
+The development version and the deployed one are the same.

 ## Credits